diggerhq/docs-site/docs/customize/terraform.md

 Template structure is subject to changing in future versions of digger
 :::

 Digger Targets are not much different from standard terraform.
 We use jinja2 under the hood to pass configuration parameters to these templates.
 The flow is summarised in the visual bellow.
-Options flow from the digger.yml, along with additional environment options, directly into a template store in a github repository.
+Options flow from the digger.yml, along with additional environment options, directly into a template store in a GitHub repository.
 These are used to render terraform which can be applied in the user's account.

 The directory structure of digger templates looks similar to terraform.
 We run the main files under the `main/` directory.
 You can see an example terraform template for fargate in this [example repository](https://github.com/diggerhq/target-fargate/tree/example)